 The trail of removing Instagram likes comes from a concern that social media platforms can contribute to low self-esteem and feelings of inadequacy in young people.
 A similar trial to hide Instagram likes was trialed in Canada in May, and the new test is now taking place in Australia, New Zealand, Ireland, Italy, Japan, and Brazil.

 In a recent statement, Mia Garlick, Facebook Director of Policy said “We hope this test will remove the pressure of how many likes a post will receive, so you can focus on sharing the things you love”.
 She also adds that the goal is users feel less judged and to see “whether this change can help people focus less on likes and more on telling their story”.

 Instagram said the test would not affect measurement tools.
 And that users can still view the people who liked other people’s content by clicking into it.
 When the test was run in Canada, Instagram chief Adam Mosseri said the aim was to reduce the stress of posting online with users competing over the number of likes their posts get.
 “We want people to worry a little bit less about how many likes they’re getting on Instagram and spend a bit more time connecting with the people that they care about,” he explained.

-The number of likes a post gets is a measure of success or popularity on Instagram.
+The number of likes on an Instagram post gets is a measure of success or popularity.
 Studies suggest this kind of instant feedback on content can boost people’s self-esteem but bring others down if they do not get as many likes.
-Studies have linked social media platforms to having an effect on mental health, especially when it comes to younger people.
+Studies have linked social media platforms to having a negative effect on mental health, especially when it comes to younger people.
 Earlier this month, Instagram also revealed a new feature to tackle online bullying.

-The number of likes is also a way to put value on a post for the business side of Instagram.
-Social Media Influencers who get paid for the content they post are measured by the number of likes their social media activity generates.
+The number of likes is also a way to put a value on a post for the business side of Instagram.
+An Instagram Influencer who gets paid for the content they post is measured by the number of likes their social media activity generates.

 Let us know your thoughts!